 Step 4D: Testimonial Slider’s Rating Settings

 The best part of client reviews is their ratings.
-And with testimonial extended module, you can display them in a much better way.
+And with the Divi Testimonial Extended module, you can display them in a much better way.
 It provides you with the options using which you can customize rating size and apply different colors for rated and unrated stars.

 For testimonial carousel star rating customizations apply tweaks as follows,

 This provides you with the options to improve the appearance of the text on the testimonials, which include Review, Author Name, and Metas.
 From text font to color, and from color to text-shadow, under this option, you can do anything to make testimonial text appearance engaging and attractive.
 See how I did on my testimonial layout.